tob-asco/seeds/tags.md

    - :abacus: decide which novel to focus on
 5. `sciFi topics`
    - :cool: crazy suggestions of alternate worlds
+6. `sayings`
+   - :cool: judge other people's new sayings
+   - :cool: evaluate if you can feel this new saying
+   - :abacus: if you have a flash of mind, put it up there
+   - :abacus: make a name as a wise person

 ## `SOC - Society`